IMAP-Science-Operations-Center/imap_processing/docs/source/project-management/work-management.rst

 ~~~~~~~~~~~~~

 The `release board <https://github.com/orgs/IMAP-Science-Operations-Center/projects/2/views/30>`_ allows for more detailed planning for the the current and upcoming release.
-Any tasks in the current release board that are not completed by the end of the release will be pushed to the next release.
+Any tasks in the current release board that are not completed by the end of the release will be pushed to the next release, but it acts as an estimate for work that will be completed that month.
 If all tasks are completed for an instrument in the current release, tasks from the next release can be pulled in to the current release board.

 Backlog Grooming